pypa/cibuildwheel/docs/faq.md

 Due to a change in naming, Pip 20.3+ (or an installer using packaging 20.5+) is required to install a binary wheel on macOS Big Sur.

-#### `arm64`
+##### `arm64`

 The native wheel for macOS on Apple Silicon.

 Requires Pip 20.3+ (or packaging 20.5+) to install.

-#### `universal2`
+##### `universal2`

 This wheel contains both architectures, causing it to be up to twice the size (data files do not get doubled, only compiled code).
 It requires Pip 20.3 (Packaging 20.6+) to load on Intel, and Pip 21.0.1 (Packaging 20.9+) to load on Apple Silicon.

-!!! note
 The dual-architecture `universal2` has a few benefits, but a key benefit to a universal wheel is that a user can bundle these wheels into an application and ship a single binary.

 However, if you have a large library, then you might prefer to ship the two single-arch wheels instead - `x86_64` and `arm64`.
 In rare cases, you might want to build all three, but in that case, pip will not download the universal wheels, because it prefers the most specific wheel available.

+#### What to provide?

-Generally speaking, because Pip 20.3 is required for the `universal2` wheel, most packages should provide both `x86_64` and one of `universal2`/`arm64` wheels for now.
+Generally speaking, because Pip 20.3 is required for the `universal2` wheel, most packages should provide both `x86_64` and one of `universal2`/`arm64` wheels.
 When Pip 20.3+ is common on macOS, then it might be possible to ship only the `universal2` wheel.

+Opinions vary on which of arch-specific or `universal2` wheels are best - some packagers prefer `universal2` because it's one wheel for all Mac users, so simpler, and easier to build into apps for downstream users.
+However, because they contain code for both architectures, their file size is larger, meaning they consume more disk space and bandwidth, and are harder to build for some projects.

+See [GitHub issue 1333](https://github.com/pypa/cibuildwheel/issues/1333) for more discussion.

+#### How to cross-compile

-**Apple Silicon wheels are not built by default on Intel runners**, but can be enabled by adding extra archs to the [`CIBW_ARCHS_MACOS` option](options.md#archs) - e.g. `x86_64 arm64`.
+With the exception of Cirrus CI, macOS CI runners are still Intel-based, and Apple Silicon wheels are not built by default on Intel runners.
+However, cross-compilation can be enabled by adding extra archs to the [`CIBW_ARCHS_MACOS` option](options.md#archs) - e.g. `x86_64 arm64`.
 Cross-compilation is provided by the Xcode toolchain.

 !!! important
     When cross-compiling on Intel, it is not possible to test `arm64` and the `arm64` part of a `universal2` wheel.

     `cibuildwheel` will raise a warning to notify you of this - these warnings be be silenced by skipping testing on these platforms: `CIBW_TEST_SKIP: *_arm64 *_universal2:arm64`.

+!!! note
+    Your runner needs Xcode Command Line Tools 12.2 or later to build `universal2` or `arm64`.

+    Only CPython 3.8 and newer support `universal2` and `arm64` wheels.

+!!! note
+    If your project uses **Poetry** as a build backend, cross-compiling on macOS [does not currently work](https://github.com/python-poetry/poetry/issues/7107).
+In some cases arm64 wheels can be built but their tags will be incorrect, with the platform tag showing `x86_64` instead of `arm64`.

+    As a workaround, the tag can be fixed before running delocate to repair the wheel.
+The [`wheel tags`](https://wheel.readthedocs.io/en/stable/reference/wheel_tags.html) command is ideal for this.
+See [this workflow](https://gist.github.com/anderssonjohan/49f07e33fc5cb2420515a8ac76dc0c95#file-build-pendulum-wheels-yml-L39-L53) for an example usage of `wheel tags`.

 Hopefully, cross-compilation is a temporary situation.
 Once we have widely available Apple Silicon CI runners, we can build and test `arm64` and `universal2` wheels natively.
 That's why `universal2`/`arm64` wheels require opt-in by setting `CIBW_ARCHS_MACOS`.

-!!! note
-    Your runner needs Xcode Command Line Tools 12.2 or later to build `universal2` or `arm64`.

-    Only CPython 3.8 and newer support `universal2` and `arm64` wheels.

 Here's an example GitHub Actions workflow with a job that builds for Apple Silicon: